A posteriori certification of PDE approximations with particular application to neural networks: Certification via extensions and restrictions

 \subsection{Constructing an extension}

-The main building blocks of the above theory are the extension isomorphism $\ECirc$ and $\EBox$, their duals and their inverses.
+The main building blocks of the above theory are the extension isomorphism $\ECirc$ and $\EBox$, \review{together with} their duals and inverses.
 Of course, the extensions depend on the geometry of $\Omega$ and the specific form of the spaces $\cY(\Omega)$ and $\cZ(\square)$, which in turn are determined by the underlying PDE.
-We are going to detail two relevant cases.
+We are going to detail \review{the} two relevant cases \review{used in the remainder of the paper}.